plusclouds/vmOperations/README.md

 ```
 url_repo='https://raw.githubusercontent.com/ygthns/vmOperations/main/plusclouds.automation.python.script.storage/{}/storage.py'.format(distroName)
-response_url = urllib.request.urlopen(url_repo)
-data_url = response_url.read()
-exec(data_url)
+exec(urllib.request.urlopen(url_repo).read())
 ```

 The command in the above clone the storage script from my github into the cache of the client's instance, execute it, and remove it.

 ### Benefits of this approach

 1. Maintanence of the code for the future.
-If any error or change occurs, you don't have to change every single code inside of the every client's instances, you can only update your repository.
-2. You don't need to reveal your code to your client anymore.
-Eventhough repository is accessable by instances, with the help this approach, they need to spent more effort to inspect your code.
+You are supposed to update the github repository instead of changing the scripts in each Virtual Machine Image.

 ### Requirements

 - Python3
 - Python3 distro package
 - Python3 request package

 ### Supported Distributions

 - Centos7
 - Debian10
 - Debian11